kofifus/New/README.md

 Solution
 ---------
-I ended up with what I believe is a better solution with the following advantages:
+I came up with what I believe is a better solution with the following advantages:

  - no need for 'this._', that/self, weakmaps, symbols etc. Clear and straightforward 'class' code